 How to apply top section

-We work with applicants to understand the purpose and technical requirements of the project.
+The DataLoch team works with applicants to understand the purpose and technical requirements of the project.
 Researchers must undertake training on how to work safely with data.
-DataLoch recommends either the ONS Safe Researcher Training course or the Research, GDPR and Confidentiality modules and quiz from the Medical Research Council.
+We recommend either the ONS Safe Researcher Training course or the Research, GDPR and Confidentiality modules and quiz from the Medical Research Council.

 Each project goes through careful scrutiny by NHS employees trained in data privacy, to ensure the request is appropriate and proportionate.
 Depending on the specific purpose and data required to support the project, ethical approval may also be required.
 Public Value Assessments from our Public Reference Group ensure that each approved project is in the public interest.
 We help guide applicants through any additional exceptional approvals.

 Approved researchers can then access and analyse the data extracts within our secure data environment, which is dedicated to protecting the confidentiality of data and meet the best practice national standards for access and information security.